 Want cheap flights in Myanmar?
 Check out CheapOair to book now and travel for less!

 Have you got travel insurance for Myanmar?
 We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 5 AWESOME THINGS TO DO IN BAGAN

 There are several Bagan hot air balloon companies to book a flight with, however, I highly recommend flying with Balloons Over Bagan, the most reputable hot air balloon company in Bagan.

 You can book a Bagan Balloon Ride online in advance to get the best rates.
 The Balloons Over Bagan tour is the most top-rated tour with great reviews and hundreds of bookings.

-This tour includes a 5am hotel pick-up, pre-balloon flight refreshments, hot air balloon tour in Bagan, champagne breakfast upon landing, personalised certificate and hotel drop-off around 8am.
+This tour includes a 5 am hotel pick-up, pre-balloon flight refreshments, a hot air balloon tour in Bagan, champagne breakfast upon landing, a personalized certificate, and hotel drop-off around 8 am.